Romania looks amazing during autumn. There’s something simply poetic about the amber vegetation that complements the landscape, both urban and rural.

 Restaurants that have this option will usually display it via a board outside of the restaurant’s premises.
 And it is important to keep in mind that it’s available usually between 10 a.m. to 5 p.m.

 In Romania drinking in public spaces is forbidden by law.
-So, if you’re planning to go outside for a drink, the best bet is to either go for a bar or at a restaurant.
-There, the prices for a bottle of beer goes at about 6 – 8 RON and a bottle of good wine goes upwards to 30 RON.
+So, if you’re planning to go outside for a drink, the best bet is to either go to a bar or to a restaurant.
+There, the prices for a bottle of beer go at about 6 – 8 RON, and a bottle of good wine goes upwards to 30 RON.

 Transport in Romania is very affordable.
 When traveling around the city, you have taxis charging less than half a Euro per kilometer.
 However, it is advised that you only pick those that clearly display their prices in order to avoid fraud.

 If you want to be on the safer side, UBER is available in the bigger cities such as Bucharest or Cluj-Napoca.